Hundreds of Minneapolis residents demand changes to policing, public safety

 The 2021 budget, which city leaders will approve next week, has drawn immense public scrutiny and will provide the next major test of the city’s appetite for changing policing and public safety following Floyd’s death.

 More than 400 people signed up to dial into the livestreamed meeting, a showing unlike any other in recent city memory.
-Residents were still speaking mid-evening.
+Residents were still speaking late in the night.

-Some residents said their sense of security had been shattered by a dramatic increase in shootings, carjackings and homicides.
-Some said they leave the city to go grocery shopping or fear walking their dogs in the neighborhoods where they once felt safe.
+Some said their homes had been pierced by gunfire.
+More than 500 people have been killed or wounded by gunshots this year, according to police statistics.
+Others said carjackings and robberies have prompted them to rethink daily routines, like grocery shopping and walking the dog.

 “I have just never felt so unsafe recently.
 This isn’t the Minneapolis I know,” said Brent Johnson, of Whittier, who attributed some of the violence to discussions about defunding the Police Department.

-Others said the Minneapolis Police Department, which has in the past disproportionately used force on Black residents, made them fear for their safety.
+Others said the department, which has in the past disproportionately used force on Black residents, made them fear for their safety.
 They said they worry about being killed, shot or harassed by police.

 “I don’t feel safe, so who’s more important?” asked Vineetha Adams.
 “Clearly, white people walking their dogs is more important than Black people feeling safe and colored people feeling safe and Indigenous people feeling honored for a country that was stolen from them.
 It does not make any sense, and it is disheartening and is frustrating.”